ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

     - For arcsine: $-90\degree \leq \arcsin(x) \leq 90\degree$
     - For arccosine: $0\degree \leq \arccos(x) \leq 180\degree$
     - For arctangent: $-90\degree < \arcsin(x) < 90\degree$
+  - For the rounding function, numbers with a fractional part of $0.5$ are rounded to the closest even integer

 \begin{figure}[H]
     \centering